 \textbf{LLMs/LVLMs in Robotics} Recent efforts use LLMs as an initialization for vision-language-action models \cite{RT1RT,RT2VM}, fine-tuned in robot demonstration data with auxiliary VQA tasks \cite{RT2VM,RT1RT,EmbodiedGPTVP}.
 Such end-to-end approaches require prohibitive resources to reproduce, while still struggling to generalize out-of-distribution, due to the lack of large-scale demonstration datasets.
 Alternatively, modular approaches invest on the current capabilities of LLMs to decompose language instructions into a sequence of high-level robot skills \cite{zsp,DoAI,InnerME,SocraticMC,GroundedDG}, {or low-level Python programs composing external vision and action models as APIs \cite{ProgPromptGS, Instruct2ActMM,CodeAP,SocraticMC,VoxPoserC3, RobotGPTRM}.
-Such approaches mostly focus on the task planning problem, showcasing that the world knowledge built in LLMs enables zero-shot task decomposition, but require external modules \cite{ViLD, OWL-ViT, MDETRM, CLIP} to ground plan steps to the environment and reason about the scene.} As a result, the system's capacity to reason about open-ended visual context is constrained by the choice and quality of the {pre-defined grounders}.
-In contrast, our method is based on LVLMs that implicitly ground visual information to the LLM's semantic knowledge and do not require external grounding modules.
-In the same spirit, concurrent works study the potential of LVLMs such as GPT-4v for inherently grounded task planning \cite{LookBB, Wake2023GPT4VisionFR}.
+Such approaches mostly focus on the task planning problem, showcasing that the world knowledge built in LLMs enables zero-shot task decomposition, but require external modules \cite{ViLD, OWL-ViT, MDETRM, CLIP} to ground plan steps to the environment and reason about the scene.} Recent works study the potential of LVLMs for inherently grounded task planning \cite{LookBB, Wake2023GPT4VisionFR, MOKA}.
 In \cite{Wake2023GPT4VisionFR}, the authors use GPT-4v to map videos of human performing tasks into symbolic plans, but do not consider it for downstream applications.
-Closer to our work, VILA \cite{LookBB} feeds observation images with text prompts to an LVLM to plan without relying on external detectors.
-However, produced plans are expressed entirely in language, so spatial elements such as referred object masks and grasp poses still need to be grounded, such that the plan is executable.
-In our work, we alleviate this by exploiting GPT-4v's OCR capability with visual marker prompting, via injecting such spatial elements directly in the prompt.
-Further, VILA focuses on general-purpose task planning, assuming an already obtained skill library, whereas we propose an end-to-end solution specifically for grasping, including the external models required and how they should interact algorithmically with the LVLM.
+VILA \cite{LookBB} feeds observation images with text prompts to an LVLM to plan without relying on external detectors.
+However, produced plans are expressed entirely in language and assume an already obtained skill library to execute the plans.
+MOKA \cite{MOKA} proposes a keypoint-based visual prompting scheme to parameterize low-level motions, but still relies on external vision models to perform grounding, and does not consider referring expressions and clutter..
+In our work, we use visual marker prompting to leverage LVLMs for the full stack of the open-world grasping pipeline, including grounding referring expressions, task planning and low-level motion parameterization via grasp ranking.